DevonTomatoSandwich/Pi-Doorbell/README.md

 Luckily I have a boom3 and pi so this project cost me $20

 # Wiring Pics
-Picture below shows the wiring of the pi to the reciever
+Picture below shows the wiring of the pi to the receiver

 ![link1](readme_pics/photo_wiring.jpg)